KESTIO

 Option 2

-Be contacted by telephone for a personalized review of your results
+Be contacted by phone for a personalized presentation of the results

-Email 2 - Sent to respondents to the online questionnaire
+Email 2 – Sent to people who answered the online questionnaire

 Option 1

-a summary of the results in pdf format, with a "Call-to-Action" (CTA) prompting you to book a free consultation.
+a summary of the results in PDF format with a "Call-to-Action" (CTA) encouraging them to make an appointment for a free consultation.

 Option 2

-A proposed appointment for the results feedback interview, at the end of which the summary will be sent to the customer.
+An offer of an appointment for the results restitution interview, after which the summary will be sent to them.

-If the participant validates the proposal for a telephone appointment, he becomes a "qualified lead" and his contact details are forwarded to a sales representative.
+If the participant confirms the proposed phone appointment, their status changes to "qualified lead," and their contact information is forwarded to a sales representative.

-As this 3rd example illustrates, a web-based lead generation scenario can also include one (or more) physical contact point(s)!
+As illustrated in this 3rd example, a web-based lead generation scenario can also integrate one (or more) physical touchpoint(s)!

-The company's CEO hosts a conference on "The new challenges of the Customer Experience".
+The company's director is hosting a conference on the theme of "The New Challenges of Customer Experience."

-At the end of his talk, he invites participants to download his lecture material.
+At the end of his presentation, he invites participants to download the presentation material.

-The conference support download page includes a form to fill in to receive the support, with mandatory fields: Name + Email address, and optional fields: Position + Company + Phone number.
+The conference material download page includes a form to fill out to receive the material, with the required fields: Name + Email address, and optional fields: Function + Company + Phone number.

 • EMAIL SEQUENCE: Satisfaction questionnaire

-Email 1 - Sent D+2 to people who have downloaded the media
+Email 1 – Sent on D+2 to people who downloaded the support material

 An initial message invites them to complete an online satisfaction questionnaire about the conference.